nathanvda/on_the_spot/README.markdown

 * `:loadurl`: for select, an url that will return the data in JSON format (use instead of `:data`)
 * `:url`: URL to post to if you don't want to use the standard routes
 * `:selected`: Text selected by default on edit (boolean, default is false)
+* `:callback`: A javascript function that is called after form has been submitted

 For the texts: if a text is not specified, the default is taken from the `on_the_spot.en.yml` (or your current language).